laurarnichols/defectCrossSections/PhononPP/README.md

 All calculations require reading the `mesh.yaml` Phonopy output file.
 The path to the file (`phononFName`) and a threshold for the absolute value of the frequencies (`freqThresh`) are required.
 By default, `freqThresh = 0.5`.
 This threshold is needed to determine which modes to skip (translational modes) and which modes to consider.
 We use the absolute value in case there are negative-frequency modes that would indicate that the structure used for the calculation of phonons is unstable and at a saddle point relative to displacement along the eigenvector of those negative-frequency modes.

+The code also always calculates the thermal occupation numbers $n_j$ based on an input `temperature`.
+The default temperature used is 300 K.

 For all calculations that require projection onto the phonon eigenvectors, when `diffOmega = .true.` the user has the option to set `dqEigvecsFinal` to `.true.` or `.false.` to determine if the final (prime) mode eigenvectors will be used for the projections (`dqEigvecsFinal = .true.`) or the initial-mode eigenvectors (`.false.`).
 The default is `.true.`.

 ### `calcSj`